orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/05-Close Position.md

 1. **RPC Client**: Use a Solana RPC client to interact with the blockchain.
 2. **Position Mint**: Provide the mint address of the NFT representing your position.
 This NFT serves as proof of ownership and represents the liquidity in the position.
 3. **Parameters for Liquidity**: Define the parameters for decreasing liquidity.
 This can be specified as a liquidity amount or as specific token amounts.
-4. **Slippage** Tolerance: Set the maximum slippage tolerance (optional, defaults to 1%).
+4. **Slippage Tolerance**: Set the maximum slippage tolerance (optional, defaults to 1%).
 Slippage refers to the difference between the expected price and the actual price at which the transaction is executed.
-A lower slippage tolerance reduces the risk of price changes during the transaction but may lead to failed transactions if the market moves too quickly..
+A lower slippage tolerance reduces the risk of price changes during the transaction but may lead to failed transactions if the market moves too quickly.
 5. **Authority**: The wallet authorizing the transaction for closing the position.
 6. **Create Instructions**: Use the closePositionInstructions() function to generate the necessary instructions.
   ```tsx